denishpatel/pg-clone-schema/README.md

 <br/><br/>

 # Regression Testing Overview
-Regression Testing is done using:
+Regression Testing is done in the following order:
-* The sample database file (sampledb.sql)
+* The sample database file (sampledb.sql) contains objects for the sample schema.
-*
+* Clone the sample schema.
+* Running the schema_object_counts.sql query to compare object counts from the source and target schema after cloning is finished.

 # Limitations
 * You should not clone the "public" schema.
 The resulting output may not be accurate even if it finishes without any errors.